Joan MacLeod Heminway

 Areas of Expertise

-Animal Law, Companies Law, Corporate Finance, Corporate Governance, Crowdfunding, Insider Trading, Mergers & Acquisitions Law, Securities Law
+Animal Law, Business Associations, Corporate Finance, Corporate Governance, Crowdfunding, Insider Trading, Mergers and Acquisitions, Securities.

 JD, 1985, New York University School of Law